City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 • pixel_coords: Stored only in the map collection, allowing the frontend to highlight specific regions on the original scanned maps when displaying results.

-Document Collection Schema: Stores dual vectors forms the foundation for implementing a flexible retrieval strategy.
+Stores dual vectors (pe_vector, text_vector) for implementing a flexible retrieval strategy.
+And the metadata is similar to map collection.

 Web Development

-The web interface is designed as a map-centric, immersive digital humanities platform.
-It serves not only as a presentation layer for backend algorithms but also as an interactive bridge connecting historians with complex spatiotemporal data.
-The core development goal is to balance high-throughput multimodal retrieval with low-latency geovisualization, ensuring a smooth user experience when exploring historical map tiles or cadastral records directly in the browser.
+The web interface is built as a map-focused, immersive platform for digital humanities.
+It works not just as a way to show results from the backend but also as an interactive tool that connects historians with complex spatiotemporal data.
+The main goal is to balance fast multimodal searches with smooth map visualizations, so users can explore historical map tiles or cadastral records directly in the browser without delays.

 Requirements Analysis & Function Definition

-In the early development stage, we conducted a detailed needs analysis for both digital humanities researchers and the general public:
+In the early development stage, we conducted a detailed needs analysis:

 Architecture Design